Daily Discipline #119

 This is the first truth about how to guard our eyes.

 Day 9 The eye is the lamp of the body.
+What function does it have?

 The eye in this verse speaks of our conscience, and when our conscience is clear, our whole body is full of light.
 We are people who walk with a purpose in life.
 When our eyes stay fixed on what God wants for us then we walk in truth and light and freedom.
 But when we’re looking all around us—changing direction, second guessing—wanting to experience everything, what do we become?

 Day 10- Lust can be translated as “evil desire”.
 When the mind has contemplated sin, it will make a decision on what to do with the thoughts.
-The thoughts become acted out when our will sets them in motion.
+The thoughts are acted out when our will sets them in motion.
 The will involves the body as the instrument and thus sin is committed.

 James 1: 14-15